#1 fund for weathering market ups and downs3

 More information about who you can nominate to receive your super.

-If your account balance is less than $6,000 and we have not received any money for crediting to your account in the last 13 months, your account may be transferred to the Australian Taxation Office (ATO).
+If your account balance is less than $6,000, you do not have insurance, and we have not received any money for crediting to your account in the last 16 months, your account may be transferred to the Australian Taxation Office (ATO).
 Learn more about ATO-held super.

 One of the ways you can prevent your super from being transferred is by consolidating your super accounts with Member Online or submitting this form to us from the ATO.